Mehgugs/cake/Readme.md

 This may cause a problem when passing the `cont` "function" into a system callback directly, for example into an event loop written in C. I apologize for this inconvenience.

 Value propagation can get confusing when using `cake.wait`, because control has to switch contexts so frequently.
 I recommend creating some simple effects and observing how the values are returned at various points (i.e what is returned from `cont` after you've `cake.wait`-ed?
-What about synchronous `abort` and `cont`!?).
+What about synchronous `abort`).

 If you decide to call `cont` while control is still held by the handler the computation is processed normally so that a value can be returned for cont and whatever you return from the handler is therefore ignored.
 You cannot call `cont` multiple times synchronously because the computation was completed by the first call.